1970 European Cup Winners' Cup final: Route to the final

 Manchester City played the away leg first in every round.
 Their first tie was against Spanish club Athletic Bilbao, who were themselves managed by an Englishman, Ronnie Allen.
 In the first leg, City recovered from a two-goal deficit to secure a 3–3 draw.
 The home leg was a routine 3–0 win.
-Post-match reports alleged that a scuffle had taken place at half-time between Mike Doyle and José Ramón Betzuen, The referee spoke to both managers, but did not take any further action.
+Post-match reports alleged that a scuffle had taken place at half-time between Mike Doyle and José Ramón Betzuen.
+The referee spoke to both managers, but did not take any further action.

-Górnik Zabrze

 The 1969–70 cup run was Górnik's seventh European campaign.
 The club had participated in the European Cup six times in the previous decade.
 It was their first appearance in the Cup Winners' Cup.
 The club had qualified for the competition on one previous occasion, but withdrew without playing a match.

+In the semi-final, Górnik faced Roma.
+After the second leg, the aggregate score was level at 3–3, so a playoff match was held on neutral ground in Strasbourg.
+When this also finished level, a coin toss determined the winner.
+A disc with red and green sides was used.
+Górnik's captain Stanisław Oślizło's selection of green won.